 Cot and High chair provided.
 Please bring your own cot bedding with you.

 Please bring your own towels as they are not provided.
 Quality towels available as an option.
-Cost £10 per booking/party, per week.
+Cost £10 per booking/party, per week (payable as extra when booking).

 Comprehensive information pack awaits your arrival